NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/pre-institute3-rmd/2016-06-20-Rmd01-DocPubWorkflow.md

 comments: true
 ---

-TEST
 {% include _toc.html %}

-This tutorial will introduce you to the importance of version control in scientific workflows.
+This tutorial we will work with the `knitr` and `rmarkdown` packages within `RStudio` to learn how to effectively and efficiently document and publish our workflows online.

 <div id="objectives" markdown="1">